-What to Do When Your Heater Wont Turn Off!
+What to Do When Your Heater Won’t Turn Off!

 Check the Air Filter

-Check the Thermostat
+Check Out the Thermostat

-Make Sure Your Thermostat is Set to “Auto”
+Ensure Your Thermostat is Set to “Auto”.

-Check Your Temperature Setting
+Confirm Your Temperature Setting

-Remember that if it’s very cold outside, your furnace will have to operate much longer than usual to keep your home cozy.
+Remember that if it’s very cold outside, your furnace will have to run much longer than usual to keep your home cozy.
 This is because of a big temperature difference between the cold air outside and the warm indoors.

-Put in New Batteries
+Put in Fresh Batteries

 If your furnace won’t shut off after you set it to “off,” you will need to cut the power.

-Cut the Power
+Turn Off the Power

 - Your furnace should be turned off now.